amyjko/critically-conscious-computing/chapters/data.md

 * Challenge the unequal power structures that data structures reinforce (e.g., questioning the representation of identity in Facebook’s database tables).

-* Connect data structures to the embodied forms of information that they represent (e.g. recognizing that Facebook database profile table columns are not us, though they do represent us, imperfectly and problematically)
+* Connect data structures to the embodied forms of information that they represent (e.g. recognizing that Facebook database profile table columns are not us, though they do represent us, imperfectly and problematically).

 * Question the categories and hierarchies inherent to foundational data structures in CS (e.g., acknowledging that friendship is not a binary, even though Facebook’s database models it as one).